-Import a Table from Excel
+Import a Table From Microsoft Excel

-Formatting tables in Word is terrible.
-That’s why Excel exists, right?
+Formatting tables in Microsoft Word is terrible.
+That’s why Microsoft Excel exists, right?
 Fortunately, Microsoft had the foresight to let you include tables directly from Excel into your Word document so you can do all the formatting in Excel, where it’s a lot easier.

 Go to Edit > Paste Special… (or right-click and select Paste Special…) and select Paste Link in the left sidebar.
 In the As… menu, select Microsoft Excel Worksheet Object, then hit OK.

-You’ll now see the cells you selected right in your Word document.
-And because you selected Paste Link instead of Paste, those cells will update whenever you make changes in your Excel spreadsheet.
+You’ll now see the cells you selected right in your Microsoft Word document.
+And because you selected Paste Link instead of Paste, those cells will update whenever you make changes in your Microsoft Excel spreadsheet.

 If you select Paste instead of Paste Link, your cells won’t update when you make changes in the spreadsheet.
 It does have the advantage, however, of working whether the Excel sheet is present or not.
 So if you’re not going to need updates — if you’re printing, or you’re going to email the file to someone else and it needs to show the correct data, for example — you might want to use Paste.

-Import a Single Cell from Excel
+Import a Single Cell From Microsoft Excel

 You can also use the same method as above for individual cells:

-In this case, instead of selecting Microsoft Excel Worksheet Object, I selected Unformatted Text; this is why the number comes in with the same formatting as the rest of the Word document.
+In this case, instead of selecting Microsoft Excel Worksheet Object, I selected Unformatted Text; this is why the number comes in with the same formatting as the rest of the Microsoft Word document.
 It still updated in the same way, but you don’t have to deal with trying to get the text box in the right place.

 You can use this same strategy with an entire table, if you want to keep the formatting consistent with your Word document, too.
 If this isn’t working, or you need a more complicated behavior from your single cell, you can try using Visual Basic to integrate Excel data into your Word document.

-Import a Graph or Chart from Excel
+Import a Graph or Chart From Microsoft Excel

-Like importing a table, it can be very convenient to import a graph or chart from Excel into Word, so that it automatically updates whenever you make changes to the Excel spreadsheet.
+Like importing a table, it can be very convenient to import a graph or chart from Microsoft Excel into Word, so that it automatically updates whenever you make changes to the Excel spreadsheet.
 This could be especially useful if you have to create regular reports that include graphs.
-Fortunately, Microsoft has made this process extremely easy: just copy and paste the graph from Excel into Word.
+Fortunately, Microsoft has made this process extremely easy: just copy and paste the graph from Microsoft Excel into Word.

-You can also click and drag the graph from Excel to Word to embed it in the file.
+You can also click and drag the graph from Microsoft Excel to Word to embed it in the file.
 Either way you go, the chart will now automatically update whenever you make changes to the original spreadsheet.

-Mail Merge from Excel
+Mail Merge From Microsoft Excel

-A mail merge lets you create a large number of letters, labels, envelopes, or just about anything else in Word using data from Excel.
-Brad’s article on how to mail merge with Excel and Word covers the topic in more detail than I ever could, but the short version is that you’ll use Tools > Mail Merge Manager to select your data source and create the template in Word.
+A mail merge lets you create a large number of letters, labels, envelopes, or just about anything else in Microsoft Word using data from Excel.
+Brad’s article on how to mail merge with Microsoft Excel and Word covers the topic in more detail than I ever could, but the short version is that you’ll use Tools > Mail Merge Manager to select your data source and create the template in Microsoft Word.

-If you’re using an older version of Microsoft Office, this mail merge tutorial using Office 2007 might be of use, and you can even use mail merge for mass emailings in Outlook.
+If you’re using an older version of Microsoft Office, this mail merge tutorial using Office 2007 might be of use, and you can even use mail merge for mass emailings in Outlook .
 It can take a while to get the hang of using mail merge, but once you get it, it will be one of the most useful tools in your Office arsenal.

 Importing PDF Files

-A quick word of warning: when you import a PDF into Word, it basically comes in as an image file, and not text.
+A quick word of warning: when you import a PDF into Microsoft Word, it basically comes in as an image file, and not text.
 If you want to be able to select or modify text, you’ll need to copy and paste it from the PDF file.
-If, however, you just want to embed a PDF in your Word document, hit Insert > Object, then select From File… and choose your PDF.
+If, however, you just want to embed a PDF in your Microsoft Word document, hit Insert > Object, then select From File… and choose your PDF.

 You’ll end up with the PDF embedded like this:

-It’s not great for text-based PDFs, but if there are images in the file, it’s easier than copying and pasting or finding a way to turn the PDF into an image file to insert it into your Word document.
+It’s not great for text-based PDFs, but if there are images in the file, it’s easier than copying and pasting or finding a way to turn the PDF into an image file to insert it into your Microsoft Word document.

 Automatically Importing Text from Other Word Documents

-If you need to type the same thing on a regular basis, you might be able to save time by putting it in a Word document and simply referencing it from another document.
+If you need to type the same thing on a regular basis, you might be able to save time by putting it in a Microsoft Word document and simply referencing it from another document.